 - a.
 The front cover must contain the following information: - 1.
-Team number; - 2.
-Role (Defense Counsel, Prosecution Counsel, and Victims' Counsel); - 3.
+Team number: - 2.
+Role (Defense Counsel, Prosecution Counsel, and Government Counsel); - 3.
 Title of the Competition (ICC Moot Court Competition in the English Language); - 4.
 Year; and - 5.
 Total word count. - b.
 The front cover (page) must be color coded accordingly: - 1.
 Red for Defense Counsel. - 2.
 Green for Prosecution Counsel. - 3.
-Blue for Victims' Counsel. - c.
+Blue for Government Counsel. - c.
 A format for the front cover will be provided by the Organization on the Competition website for the international competition at www.iccmoot.com - d.
-Violations of this article will be sanctioned with one (1) penalty point per violation, with a maximum of three (3) penalty points.
+Violations of this article will be sanctioned with one (1) penalty point per violation.